u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 What most people experience, and think about, are the amazing results of scientific progress - not just intellectually, but in its real impact.
 Consider the last few decades, which brought CRISPR gene editing, the Human Genome Project, MRI, CAR-T cell therapy (which still feels like science fiction), and more.

-And yet, scientists, who are the core of this machine, face a system that actively opresses their fundamental desires to work on interesting or meaningful problems in their domains.
+And yet, scientists, who are the core of this machine, face a system that actively opresses their fundamental desires through a wonky set of incentives.
 How much better could things be if we even had a chance at addressing the critical issues our existing system of science produces?

-Indeed these issues vary by scientific discipline, and there have been attempts to improve things from within over recent decades (think of Open Science, etc.).
+Indeed these problems vary by discipline, and there have been attempts to improve things from within over recent decades (think of Open Science, etc.).
 But significant institutional inertia made it difficult to meaningfully experiment with new approaches.
 Until now.

 I argue that there are two key events in recent months - at the federal level in the United States, and recent advances in generative AI - that create the necessary opening for new funding models and infrastructure for science to not just enter, but persist.

 How did we get here?
-And what does a potential, new Scientific Operating System (SciOS) entail?
+And what does a potential, new Scientific Operating System (SciOS) for basic research entail?

 ## Existing Framework for Scientific Progress